Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 {% endhighlight %}

 ##Errors
-Begin typing the first line of code, the `import` directive, and stop just after you type the first single quotation mark.
+Place the text cursor before the 'v' in void, and begin typing the first line of code, the `import` directive, and stop just after you type the first quotation mark.

 <img src="images/error-editor-screenshot.png"
      alt="Dart Editor error">